ejeschke/ginga/doc/manual/developers.rst

 compasses, etc.  Plotted objects scale, transform and rotate seamlessly with the image.

-See the scripts prefaced with "example2" (under "examples") in the package source for details.
+See the scripts prefaced with "example2" (under the "examples" directory) in the package source for details.

 Rendering into Matplotlib Figures
 ---------------------------------

 Ginga can also render directly into a Matplotlib Figure, which opens up interesting possibilities for overplotting beyond the limited capabilities of the ``ImageViewCanvas`` class.
+In short, this allows you to have all the interactive UI goodness of a Ginga widget in a matplotlib figure.
+You can interactively flip, rotate, pan, zoom, set cut levels and color map warp a FITS image.
+Furthermore, you can plot using matplotlib plotting on top of the image and the plots will follow all the transformations.
+The interactive performance is not quite as speedy as with the other toolkit backends, but quite usable.

+Look at the examples in `examples/matplotlib`, especially `example4_mpl.py`.

 ========================================
 Writing plugins for the reference viewer